 Entry-Level 3

-You must be able to stay overnight at the college each time:
+You must be able to stay overnight at the college on the days that have lessons.

 About the course